petre-renware/sdeven/doc_src/SDEVEN.10_ADM.md

 ### Testing

-* **funt** *functional tester* - test the system from the functional point of view (black-box testing)
+* **funt** *functional tester* - test the system from a functional perspective

 * **scat** *external standards compliance tester / auditor* - check the system declared external standards for compliance at least minimum mandatory requirements; a;so check if standard is still active, used at least as best practices and relevant for system

 * **isat** *internal standards tester / auditor* - check if the system is compliant with company applicable and relevant standards

 * **sect** *security tester* - check for system security according to usual practices, known / usual attacks and vulnerabilities

+For supplementary detailes ref test types see [25-SYTEST procedure, "Test types" section](SDEVEN.25_SYTEST.md#test-types).

-### DevOps and systems administration
+### Infrastructure systems administration

-* **radm** *repository admin* - assures the project / software repository(es) are up to date, clean and can be accessed by team
+* **radm** *repository admin* - assures the project `Git` repository(es) are up to date, clean, can be accessed by team, current maintenance (for example merges that should be made remotely because of large data volumes to re-pull) and periodic maintenance (git clean, drop unnecessary commits, etc)

+* **dadm** *dev infra admin* - assure the work environments infrastructure for a project:
+    * development environments,
+    * testing environments,
+    * qa environments,
+    * production environment *first creation*,
+    * live demo machines,
+    * any other ad-hoc required environments

-* **dadm** *dev infra admin* - assure the drvelopment infrastructure / environment for a project, meaning at least: development, testing, production like, live demo machines, their installation, cloning, backup, making iso images, availability (from different locations according to needs), security issues, and so on
+    for their installation, cloning, backup, making iso images, availability (from different locations according to needs), security issues, and so on

-### Project management
+### Product & project management

+* **prm** *product manager*:
-* **prm** *product manager* - assure the system is developed according to roadmap and company strategy; check that a version from roadmap is completely and well defined and is relevant for market and as current best practices; checks financial aspects of projects
+    * assure the system is developed according to roadmap and company strategy
+    * check that a version from roadmap is completely and well defined and is relevant for market and as current best practices
+    * checks financial aspects of projects

-* **ptm** *project technical compliance tester / auditor* - check if a version that is intended to be released is complete enough to be released (documentation, migration, and so on)
+* **pqm** *project technical compliance tester & auditor* - check if a version that is intended to be released is completed and ca be released (for documentation, migrations, procedures, release notes, and so on)

+* **ptm** *project team manager, leader* - assure operations management from technical point of view (aka team leading)

-* **pm** *project manager*
+* **pm** *project manager* this does bot need details here

 ### Development and research

 * **dev** *developers* - assure code, programs, scripts etc writing

 * **sen** *software engineers* - assure technical organization, design, architectures, toolstacks, practices, patterns

 * **ban** *analysts* - assure understanding of targeted information domains, elaborate functional testing strategy plans

 * **rad** *researchers* - assure discovery and usage strategies for technical market (best) practices and patterns; elaborate methods for different technologies usage, elaborate integration strategies

 * **twr** *technical writer* - write and check technical documentation